ShehanAT/nodejs-api-testing-mocha-chai/README.md

 # React Form Unit Test Example
-Example of unit testing React form with Jest and Enzyme
+Examples of unit testing a React form with Jest and Enzyme

 This is a simple React form unit test example.
 On submit, it pops up an alert that displays values from the form.
 Using yarn as a package manager.